Eighteenth Dynasty of Egypt: Akhenaten, the Amarna Period, and Tutankhamun

 Amenhotep III may have shared the throne for up to twelve years with his son Amenhotep IV.
 There is much debate about this proposed co-regency, with different experts considering that there was a lengthy co-regency, a short one, or none at all.

 In the fifth year of his reign, Amenhotep IV changed his name to Akhenaten (ꜣḫ-n-jtn, "Effective for the Aten") and moved his capital to Amarna, which he named Akhetaten.
 During the reign of Akhenaten, the Aten (jtn, the sun disk) became, first, the most prominent deity, and eventually came to be considered the only god.
 Whether this amounted to true monotheism continues to be the subject of debate within the academic community.
 Some state that Akhenaten created a monotheism, while others point out that he merely suppressed a dominant solar cult by the assertion of another, while he never completely abandoned several other traditional deities.

 Later Egyptians considered this "Amarna Period" an unfortunate aberration.
 After his death, Akhenaten was succeeded by two short-lived pharaohs, Smenkhkare and Neferneferuaten, of which little is known.
-In 1334 Akhenaten's son, Tutankhaten, ascended to the throne: shortly after, he restored Egyptian polytheist cult and subsequently changed his name in Tutankhamun, in honor to the Egyptian god Amun.
-His infant daughters, 317a and 317b mummies, represent the final genetically related generation of the Eighteenth Dynasty.
+In 1334 BC, Akhenaten's son, Tutankhaten, ascended to the throne: shortly after, he restored Egyptian polytheist cult and subsequently changed his name to Tutankhamun, in honor to the Egyptian god Amun.
+His infant daughters represent the final genetically related generation of the Eighteenth Dynasty.